This Soba Noodle Salad recipe is vegan, loaded with fresh crunchy veggies, and tossed in the most delicious sesame dressing! Quick and easy. Video.

 When you say “yes” to what is, you become aligned with the power and intelligence of Life itself.

 This Soba Noodle Salad is loaded with veggies and dressed with a flavorful, simple sesame dressing.
-Add protein for a quick healthy meal!
-We love it topped with smoked or baked tofu or smoked salmon.
+Add protein for a quick, healthy meal!
+We love it topped with crispy tofu, baked tofu or smoked salmon.

 Soba Noodle Salad Video